Application Processes for Degree-Seeking Students

 - Evidence of current CPR certification must be supplied for enrollment in clinical nursing courses.

 - All admission records must be complete prior to registration.

 - Once your admissions deposit has been received you will be automatically registered for your classes according to the appropriate program plan.
-You will also receive an e-mail (to the e-mail address you submitted on your application) from the admissions office stating that your deposit has been received along with a website address for you to view, which will give you more information regarding, health records, ordering polo's and uniforms, scholarships, forms to be signed and returned, along with inormation to complete the required background check.
+You will also receive a letter (to the address you submitted on your application) from the admissions office stating that your deposit has been received along with a website address for you to view, which will give you more information regarding, health records, ordering polo's and uniforms, scholarships, forms to be signed and returned, along with inormation to complete the required background check.

 Application Process for Non-Degree Seeking Students

 Students who do not qualify for admission into the BSN program at this time may apply as non-degree seeking students.
-Such students will be eligible to take 12 credit hours of non-clinical coursework for which they have met the prerequisites.
+Such students will be eligible to take specified non-clinical coursework for which they have met the prerequisites.